AndalYLP/rbxts-transformer-inline/README.md

 </h3>

 <p align="center">
-probably a debugging macro, lets you get some info like the line and file path
+probably a debugging macro, lets you get some info like the line number and file path
 </p>

 &nbsp;